Bello-Dynamic/Kippets/README.md

 Welcome to the official code examples repository for Konnexu — the community platform built for creators, brands, forums, fandoms, private communities, and everyone building meaningful connections online.

-Whether you're customizing themes, building integrations, creating plugins, or experimenting with community features, this repo is your playground. 🚀
+Whether you're customizing themes, building blocks, or experimenting with community features, this repo is your playground. 🚀

 ---